RLittlesII/rodneylittlesii/drafts/posts/null-is-the-absence-of-a-thing.md

 ### Use `System.Diagnostics.CodeAnalysis` attributes

-[`System.Diagnostics.CodeAnalysis`](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.codeanalysis) has attributes you can use to decorate your API surface, to indicate the presence of the _null state_.
+[`System.Diagnostics.CodeAnalysis`](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.codeanalysis) has attributes you can use to decorate your API surface, to indicate the presence of the _null-state_.
 They are supported by the compiler.
 If you know your method _might_ return `null`, consider using `MaybeNullAttribute`.
 If you want to state an argument `is not null` you can use the `NotNullAttribute`.

 ### Encapsulate your nullability, don't force every consumer to check for null if you can guard against it for them

 If you have a `private` method that returns `null`, consider checking that return if you don't really want it to be `null`.
-You can capture the _null state_ and throw an exception with meaning.
+You can capture the _null-state_ and throw an exception with meaning.
 You can return a default value.
 You can ensure t hat the private `null` value doesn't bubble up to the public API surface.
 There are a lot of options.
 The option you should avoid if possible, letting the `null` return run rampant all the way through your call stack.

 ### Don't act like it's not there.
 The "see no evil" approach causes defects

 Turning on the Nullable Reference Type feature will help you appreciate how the absence of a thing™ can severly affect your software.
 There are times where the business expects a value to exist, but the software doesn't provide a value.
 Remember some of us are writing software for users to consume.
 It has to behave and function a certain way based on a set of requirements.
 So when it doesn't behave how we expect, we have to figure out why.
-Ensuring your business logic properly accounts for and handles _null state_ is important for long term system health.
+Ensuring your business logic properly accounts for and handles _null-state_ is important for long term system health.

 ### Only Return Null When

 - Doing so won't kill your application
-- The application can recover from the _null state_ inspection
+- The application can recover from the _null-state_ inspection
 - You expect every consumer of the method to gracefully handle a `null` return value

 ### The `default` value of a reference object is `null`

 Next we'll talk about `default`.
 In general value types have a value.
 The `default(int)` is `0`.
 So if you create a reference type, guess what the `default` value is?
 That's right `null`.
 That means we can't return things like `default(T)!` and expect the application not to throw `NullReferenceException`.
 This was one of those no brainer things when I thought about it.
 But I had to think about it.
 This means that every reference type by default is `null`.
 Not just once I turn on the feature, it has always been and I haven't always ensured there is a default value.

 It's worth talking about [sentinel values](https://en.wikipedia.org/wiki/Sentinel_value) here.
 I haven't historically been a fan of them in C#.
-The problem is checking for _null state_ doesn't actually guarntee the default value.
+The problem is checking for _null-state_ doesn't actually guarntee the default value.
 It's just the default of a constructed object is `null`.
 So while I am not a fan of sentinel values, I do think there is a place for a type having a `Default`.

 ### `OrDefault()` methods return `null`